Age discrimination is daft. In knowledge industries it is madness.

-To handle this work, a nurse needs to be smart and fit.
-So how come people are regarded as being able to do this well into their late 50s and yet people in the same age range can’t be trusted with moving noughts and ones around the inside of a computer or sending press releases to journalists?
+A nurse needs brains and fitness.
+So how come nurses are able to do this well into their late 50s and yet people in the same age range can’t be trusted with moving noughts and ones around the inside of a computer or sending press releases to journalists?

-Sure, human brains slow down as we age, but they also amass experience and wisdom.
+Sure, human brains slow down as we age, but they also gain experience and wisdom.

-Older workers have a lot to offer.
-It may be true that they can’t work through the night as frequently as youngsters or go on so many of those macho programming ‘death marches’.
-On the other hand, older workers tend to be more reliable and stable.
+Older workers have much to offer.
+Maybe they can’t work through the night as much as youngsters or go on as many macho programming ‘death marches’.
+On the other hand, older workers are more reliable and stable.

-Perhaps the silliest aspect of age discrimination is that while the skills shortage may not be pressing right now, it hasn’t gone away.
+Perhaps the silliest aspect of age discrimination is while the skills shortage is not pressing now, it hasn’t gone away.
 Many knowledge based industries are finding it hard to recruit enough youngsters, as older people drift away many won’t be capable of making a return if industry wakes up and decides it needs them any way.